Bayesian Analysis of Social Influence: Summary

-While distinguishing social influence and social contagion from \emph{social selection}, the tendency for ties to change conditional on nodal variables, requires longitudinal data (Steglich et al., 2010), when only cross-sectional network data are available, accounting for peer-dependence through network ties is still necessary.
+Cross-sectional network data does not allow us to distinguishing social influence and social contagion from \emph{social selection} (Steglich et al., 2010), but when only cross-sectional network data are available it is still necessary to account for peer-dependence through network ties.
 A Bayesian ALAAM framework allows us to take a number of different types of network dependencies into account.

-Investigating social influence, social contagion, and social diffusion has a long tradition of empirical applications in network research (Robins, 2015) and here we have not touched on the potentially rich source of network data that online sources constitute.
-Indeed, the study of online opinion formation and the spread of fake news through online networks is an increasingly popular field (see e.g., Brady et al., 2017).
+For ERGMs a number of alternatives to the approximate exchange algorithm have been proposed, such as those in Alquirer et al (2016).
+Given that the dependencies in ALAAMs are considerably weaker than those in ERGMs, approximate algorithms that do not sample from the model hold some promise for ALAAMs.